reallyasi9/ZipStreams.jl/README.md

 end
 ```

+NOTE: Even on Windows computers, directory names in ZIP files always use forward slash (`/`)
+as a directory separator.
+Backslash characters (`\`) are treated as literal backslashes
+in the directory or filename, so `mkdir(sink, "dir\\file")` will create a single file named
+`dir\file` and _not_ a directory.

 The `mkdir` and `mkpath` methods return the number of bytes written to the archive,
-including the Local File Header required to define the directory, but excluding the
+including the Local File Header required to define the directory, but _excluding_ the
 Central Directory Header data (that will be written when the sink is closed).

 The sink keeps track of which directories have been defined and skips creating directories